DataDog/documentation/content/en/tests/test_impact_analysis/setup/python.md

 ## Compatibility

-Intelligent Test Runner is only supported in the following versions and testing frameworks:
+Test Impact Analysis is only supported in the following versions and testing frameworks:

 * `pytest>=7.2.0`
   * From `ddtrace>=2.1.0`.